rockyshiba/FullStackEngineerChallenge/README.md

+# How to run

+This project is using a hosted MySQL database on Heroku using a NodeJS backend with Angular 10 as the frontend.

+To run this project, access to the database is required through a configuration file with database details (provided on request).
+To run the node server, run "node app.js" in the console of your choice in the root directory of this project.
+This API is set to run on http://localhost:3001.
+You can change the port in app.js on line 2.
+To run the frontend, [make sure Angular 10 Cli is installed](https://angular.io/guide/setup-local#install-the-angular-cli) then run the command "ng serve --open" which will open a browser to http://localhost:4200.

+# About

+This project is definitely a WIP.
+There is a TODO at the bottom of this README.
+Currently, you can perform CRUD on employees and CRU on reviews (as outlined by the challenge).

+To interact with employees, navigate to http://localhost:4200/employees.
+To simulate an admin assigning a review process, navigate to http://localhost:4200/reviews.

 # Full Stack Developer Challenge
 This is an interview challengs.
 Please feel free to fork.
 Pull Requests will be ignored.